-- Prioritisation for single room accommodation for a resident transferred from an acute hospital to a residential care facility during the COVID-19 pandemic should be undertaken as follows: - Resident with new symptoms consistent with COVID-19 infection for whom a laboratory test is not yet available. - 2) Asymptomatic resident who has been identified as a contact of a person with laboratory-confirmed COVID-19 infection while an inpatient in the acute hospital.
-The isolation and droplet precautions will apply for 14 days after their last day of documented contact. - 3) Asymptomatic resident who has not been identified as a contact of a person with laboratory-confirmed COVID-19 infection while an inpatient in an acute hospital.
+- Placing the new resident in a room with a resident who has recovered from laboratory confirmed COVID-19 infection and haves completed their isolation period. - The new resident should remain on droplet precautions. - If there is another resident who is not known to have had COVID infection also being transferred from the acute hospital setting they can both be cohorted together for 14 days, with droplet precautions for both during this time. - If the above options are not feasible, prioritisation for single room accommodation for a resident transferred from an acute hospital to a residential care facility during the COVID-19 pandemic should be undertaken as follows: - 1) Resident with laboratory-confirmed COVID-19 infection who has not yet met criteria for discontinuation of droplet precautions. - 2) Resident with new symptoms consistent with COVID-19 infection for whom a laboratory test is not yet available. - 3) Asymptomatic resident who has been identified as a contact of a person with laboratory-confirmed COVID-19 infection while an inpatient in the acute hospital.
+The isolation and droplet precautions will apply for 14 days after their last day of documented contact - 4) Asymptomatic resident who has not been identified as a contact of a person with laboratory-confirmed COVID-19 infection while an inpatient in an acute hospital.
 The precautions will apply for 14 days after the date of transfer back to the facility.